/

 2.2 Expression matrix

 The raw sequencing reads were filtered and demultiplexed by PISA (Version 1.1.0) (https://github.com/shiquan/PISA), and aligned to the TAIR10 reference genome using STAR (version 2.7.4a) (Dobin et al., 2013) with default parameters.
 Over one million nuclei from 20 samples passed the accepted droplet-based single nuclei filtering criteria with > 200 genes/nucleus.
 Following the majority of previous studies, we used a more rigorous criteria with > 500 genes/nucleus to obtain high-quality nuclei for downstream analyses.
 A total of 913,769 nuclei passed our quality control, with 1610 mean genes and 2451 mean UMIs captured in each nucleus.
-Cells from each of the 20 samples were independently clustered to obtain single-sample maps (Extended Data Figs. 1–20), then integrated to generate multi-stage organ level maps and a comprehensive all-cell transcriptome atlas.
+Cells from each of the 20 samples were independently clustered to obtain single-sample maps, then integrated to generate multi-stage organ level maps and a comprehensive all-cell transcriptome atlas.

 3. Results